Membership and affiliation categories

 This highly recognized symbol of superior training and commitment to lifelong learning shows patients, peers and authorities that you are worthy of their respect and trust.
 Active Fellows in full-time or part-time practice use their designation for career advancement.
 Learn more about the benefits of Active Fellowship.

-If you have successfully completed a Royal College-accredited Area of Focused Competence (Diploma) program, we encourage you to become a Royal College Diplomate or Diplomate Affiliate.
-Only those who maintain their status as a Diplomate or Diplomate Affiliate can use the designation DRCPSC (Diplomate of the Royal College of Physicians and Surgeons of Canada).
-Learn more about the benefits of becoming a Diplomate or Diplomate Affiliate.
+If you are a specialist physician or surgeon who has been deemed eligible for the Area of Focused Competence (AFC) credential, we encourage you to have your credential formally recognized by the Royal College by becoming a Diplomate.
+Only those who maintain their status as a Diplomate can use the designation DRCPSC (Diplomate of the Royal College of Physicians and Surgeons of Canada).
+Learn more about the benefits of becoming a Diplomate.

 Subspecialist Affiliates have successfully completed a Royal College subspecialty examination through the Subspecialist Examination Affiliate Program (SEAP).
 Maintenance of Subspecialist Affiliate status requires ongoing participation in the Maintenance of Certification (MOC) Program.
 Learn more about the benefits of becoming a Subspecialist Affiliate.